skip to main |

 Another element of political spin in the NCN editorial is the implication that it is axiomatic that Peekskill needs more police officers.
 The Peekskill Police Department is at its highest deployment in history.
 Violent crime in Peekskill has been decreasing for years, but print newspapers, which use fear to drive sales, keep their focus on negative stories.
 It’s not surprising that the NCN would rely on prejudice and fear to lend credibility to their editorial.

+We challenge the NCN to provide objective evidence as to why Peekskill needs more police than it has ever had in history.
 Don Bennett’s opinion, and the opinion of a bureaucrat looking to expand his domain, is far from objective.
 It should only cost five to ten thousand dollars to hire an expert who can show the Peekskill Police Department how to get more officers on the beat (the political motivation behind the purported need for more police) without adding additional personnel.
 Trimming that small amount from the current budget can and should easily be accomplished.
 One thing is clear: The Police Department should not be turned into a political football, as some are now attempting to do.

 No comments: